S0AndS0/resume-builder/.github/README.md

-Regardless of if you're able to financially support projects such as public-resume that S0AndS0 maintains, please consider sharing projects that are useful with others, because one of the goals of maintaining Open Source repositories is to provide value to the community.
+Regardless of if you're able to financially support projects such as resume-builder that S0AndS0 maintains, please consider sharing projects that are useful with others, because one of the goals of maintaining Open Source repositories is to provide value to the community.